 The only special equipment you need is a canner with rack.
 This set includes a few other extra things like the funnel (for salsa and relishes) and jar lifter which are not necessary but I do find more useful than a ladle or tongs.

-For dill pickles, you will need cucumbers, garlic, jalapeƱos or serrano peppers, dill or dill seeds or both, black peppercorns, red pepper flakes (for spicy), vinegar and pickling salt.
+For dill pickles, you will need cucumbers, garlic, jalapeños or serrano peppers, dill or dill seeds or both, black peppercorns, red pepper flakes (for spicy), vinegar and pickling salt.
 Also, some clean wide mouth quart jars.
 I usually clean these in the dishwasher but you can also wash by hand.

 To get started, fill canner about two thirds of the way with water, cover and bring to a boil.
+Add the empty quart jars to the boiling water and allow to sterilize for about 5-10 minutes.
+Take the jars out and allow them to dry on a dishcloth.

 In a large pot, make the brine which consists of water, vinegar and pickling salt.
 Bring to a boil and then turn off.